SoftInstigate/lektor-docker/README.md

 ## Examples

+First of all, please read the [Lektor quickstart](https://www.getlektor.com/docs/quickstart/) so that you know the basic lektor commands.

-First of all, `cd` into a Lektor project.
+You must `cd` into an __alredy existing Lektor project__.

 To build the site: